 3 Other Furnace Smells You Shouldn’t Ignore

-While it’s less common for a new system to require furnace repair, it can happen.
+While it’s less common for a new system to need furnace repair, it happens.
 Here are three other smells you should look out for and what they might mean.